syedumerahmedcode/linkedlist/readme.md

 ## Deletion in Circular Doubly linked list
 - TODO: Add a diagram depicting the deletion algorithm for circular doubly linked list.
 (121)
 - Time complexity of creation with one node: O(n).

+## Deleting entire Circular Doubly linked list
+- Time complexity of creation with one node: O(n).